alik2360/Dc-Motor-Pet-Filament-Recycler-/README.md

 # Dc-Motor-Pet-Filament-Recycler-

-Arduino nano code that is used for making 3d printer filament from Plastic bottles.
+This code is for PET Filament Recyler (Arduino) .This filament can be used for 3d printing and recycling old plastic bottles .

+For more details , please click on https://www.youtube.com/watch?v=WQ-7Ah6-A8A&t=397s.